Hesperian Health Guides

 - Gallbladder pain with jaundice (yellow skin or eyes).

 Avoid fatty meat, deep fried food, or other very fatty foods which often trigger gallbladder pain in someone who has this problem.
 (It is OK to eat a small amount of fat or oil in each meal and doing so helps the gallbladder empty itself.
 Vegetable oils are better than palm oil, butter, or lard.)

 If you are fat, losing weight may help, but do so slowly by exercising often and eating smaller amounts.
 Losing a lot of weight very fast can cause gallstones.

 Many women have cramps or pain in their lower bellies right before or during their monthly bleeding (menstruation).
-There may be diarrhea too.
 Rest, use gentle massage, or take a pain reliever such as ibuprofen.
-For more on menstruation and how to reduce pain, see Women's Menstrual Cycles (in development).
+See more on menstruation and how to reduce pain.

 When a woman has pain in her lower belly, she might have an infection of the uterus called pelvic infection.
-There are 2 types of pelvic infection, both dangerous.
-One can happen after childbirth or after the loss of a pregnancy or abortion.
-The other type happens when a sexually transmitted infection is left untreated and spreads into the uterus.
+There are 2 causes of pelvic infection, both dangerous.
+It can happen when harmful germs get inside a woman's body, either after childbirth or after the loss of a pregnancy (miscarriage or abortion), or when a sexually transmitted infection is left untreated and spreads into the uterus.